Who can use this feature

 Let's explore an example!

 You have a main component of a dialog window.
 In that component, are nested instances of a button component and an icon component.
-Both the icon and the button are private components.
+Both the icon and the button are hidden components.

 In an instance of the dialog component, the generic information icon was swapped with a warning icon and color overrides were applied to both the icon and primary button.